 - The Magnesium Miracle - Discover the Missing Link to Total Health, By Carolyn Dean, MD, ND

 When you lift weights and perform exercises that target or involve the elbow, the triceps muscle and forearm muscles contract, become stiff and tight, and after some time, lose their elasticity.
-Muscle restriction occurs when muscle fibers become shortened and unable to release and lengthen back to their normal state.
+Muscle restriction occurs when inelastic muscle fibers become shortened and unable to release and lengthen back to their normal relaxed state.

-Tight forearm and triceps pull and put tension on the elbow tendon and joint.
-As a result, it inflames the elbow tendon and causes elbow pain when lifting.
+Tight triceps muscle and forearm muscles pull and put tension on the elbow tendons and joint.
+As a result, it inflames the elbow tendon and causes elbow discomfort when lifting.

-Athletes, gymgoers, and weight lifters with restricted and dysfunctional forearm and triceps experience:
+Athletes, gymgoers, and weight lifters with restricted triceps and forearm muscles experience:

-What is tennis elbow? - Tennis elbow or lateral epicondylitis is a type of elbow tendonitis where pain occurs outside of the elbow.
+What is tennis elbow? - Tennis elbow (outside elbow pain or lateral epicondylitis) is a type of elbow tendonitis where pain occurs on the outside part of the elbow.
 It may develop over time (chronic), or occur suddenly from overloading the extensor elbow elbow tendon (acute).
 In this case, overloading the elbow includes:

 Source: American Academy of Orthopaedic Surgeons

-Doing close-grip bench press for the triceps.
-"Push" exercises such as bench press aggravates tennis elbow in athletes and weightlifters.
+Nurudeen performing close-grip bench press at gym during a triceps workout (2019).
+"Push" exercises such as bench press trigger or aggravates tennis elbow in athletes and weightlifters.

-What is golfer's elbow? - Golfer's elbow (medial epicondylitis, medial elbow pain or inner elbow pain) is a type of elbow tendonitis where pain occurs on the inside of the elbow.
+What is golfer's elbow? - Golfer's elbow (medial epicondylitis, medial elbow pain or inner elbow pain) is a type of elbow tendonitis where pain occurs on the inside part of the elbow.
 It may develop over time (chronic), or occur suddenly from overloading the medial elbow tendon (acute).
 In this case, overloading the elbow includes:

 Source: Google Images